 The majority of the ATH-M line from Audio-Technica focuses on a more consumer-friendly sound.
 But the ATH-M70x is a studio-focused pair of cans with impressive performance.

-- Wide response range that is transparent, detailed, and very accurate.
+- Wide frequency response range that is transparent, detailed, and very accurate.

 - The lackluster bass response may not satisfy fans of the usual Audio-Technica sound.